niteshjain261992/testing/README.md

       Title is to understand the description of referral
    * #### Conditions (Array Object):
       Condition gives power to admin to add different conditions according to their need, currently we are supporting only story, order and conversation condition
+        * entity (string):